Making six figures a year is a lot of money. However, depending on where you live, making six figures may still not make you feel rich!

 $4,800 a year on gas seems high now that gas prices have plummeted.
 So let’s say the $4,800 includes all transportation costs, including bus fare, taxi rides, Ubers, and gas.

 Student Loans: $0

-A lot of readers who make this income level have pointed out in the comments that this couple is lucky because they don’t have any student loans.
+A lot of readers who make a $200,000 six figure income level have pointed out in the comments that this couple is lucky because they don’t have any student loans.
 They are right!
 They paid for their education along with the help from their parents.